Bill Belichick: Personal life

 Nick Saban and Belichick are good friends.
-In 2007, When Belichick spoke about their relationship, he said: "Two successful Croats in the same division of NFL.
+In 2007, when Belichick spoke about their relationship, he said: "Two successful Croats in the same division of NFL.
 You must admit, you don't see that every day."
+(At the time, Saban was the head coach of the NFL's Miami Dolphins, who play in the same division as the New England Patriots.)
 In May 2018, President Donald Trump appointed Belichick to be a member of his Council on Sports, Fitness & Nutrition.

 Belichick has an Alaskan Klee Kai dog named Nike.
-Interest in the breed surged after Nike made an appearance on camera during the 2020 NFL Draft.
+Interest in the breed surged after Nike made an appearance on camera during the 2020 NFL draft.

-Relationships

-Belichick married businesswoman Debby Clarke in 1977, but they divorced in the summer of 2006.
-The couple have three children.
-They allegedly separated before the 2004 season, which was disclosed by the Patriots in July 2005.
-Belichick was also accused of maintaining a relationship with former Giants receptionist Sharon Shenocca, which helped precipitate her divorce.
+Belichick has dual Croatian/American citizenship.
+He received Croatian citizenship on June 3, 2024, in Banski dvori in Zagreb from the Croatian prime minister Andrej Plenković.
+He was also special guest of the association football friendly match on Stadion Rujevica between Croatia and North Macedonia.